 Marye Isaacs Phillips is a former federal regulator with the Centers for Medicare & Medicaid Services, where she supported the regulation development and implementation of the Medicare Prescription Drug Benefit Program, including compliance and audit guides.
-Today she is health insurance compliance consultant supporting the federal government with oversight of the Marketplaces and implementation of the Affordable Care Act.
-She has developed audit materials and conducted compliance audits of insurers participating in Medicare Part C, Part D, and PACE programs.
-Previously she has provided audit preparation consultation and guidance to health insurers with regard to various markets and government programs.
+Today she is a healthcare consultant supporting the federal government with numerous oversight and compliance efforts in the Medicare, Medicaid, and Marketplace programs.
+She has developed audit materials and conducted compliance audits of entities participating in Medicare and PACE.
+Previously she provided audit preparation consultation and compliance support to health insurers, employers, and union groups with regard to various government programs.

 William H. Maruca